 In the last ten years, or so, WooCommerce while excelling in eCommerce has touched a number of notable milestones.
 Let's look back and cherish some of the lesser-known facts, stats, and milestones that WooCommerce has achieved over different time and categories of events below:

-- Introduction of WooThemes happened in July 2008 and its Twitter registration took place later that year in October.
+- The introduction of WooThemes happened in July 2008 and its Twitter registration took place later that year in October.

 - For the very first time, WooCommerce was hacked in April 2012